 Ad Hoc provides program management and oversight, as well as technical leadership for the entire program.
 We are responsible for discovery and requirements gathering; agile development; design, user experience, and usability research; agile development; DevOps, documentation support, security support, analytics & metrics, continuous integration/ continuous deployment, and section 508 compliance, remediation, and reporting.

-This work is done under the auspices of the Web and New Media Group of the Office of Communications at the Centers for Medicare & Medicaid (CMS) Services.
+This work is done in support of the Web and Emerging Technologies Group of the Office of Communications at the Centers for Medicare & Medicaid (CMS) Services.